panda3d/panda3d-docs/programming/texturing/simple-texture-replacement.rst

 .. image:: texture-smiley-noise.png

 Often, you want to replace the texture on just one piece of a model, rather than setting the texture on every element.
-To do this, you simply get a NodePath handle to the piece or pieces of the model that you want to change, as described in the section :ref:`manipulating-a-piece-of-a-model`, and make the ``setTexture()`` call on those NodePaths.
+To do this, you simply get a :class:`.NodePath` handle to the piece or pieces of the model that you want to change, as described in the section :ref:`manipulating-a-piece-of-a-model`, and make the :meth:`.NodePath.set_texture()` call on those NodePaths.

 For instance, this car model has multiple textures available in different
 colors: